Moon Hee-joon

-Moon Hee-joon (born March 14, 1978), also spelled Moon Hee-jun, is a South Korean pop rock singer-songwriter and dancer signed under SidusHQ.
+Moon Hee-jun (born March 14, 1978) is a South Korean pop rock singer-songwriter and dancer signed under SidusHQ.
 He initially rose to fame as the leader of former boy band H.O.T. under SM Entertainment.

 Biography

 1996–2001: H.O.T.

 Being the second member to join H.O.T. after auditioning, Moon made his debut as a singer as the leader of the boy group.
 The group debuted with their first album, We Hate All Kinds of Violence in September 1996, which was accused of being plagiarized and lawsuits were placed against them.
 Despite their controversial debut, the group eventually rose to fame with their first hit, Candy and We Are the Future, which the latter won them a MTV award for Best International Video.
 During his time as part of the group, Moon composed and wrote music for the group and with fellow member, Jang Woo-hyuk, he often choreographed the group's dance routine.
 Despite H.O.T.'s success, after releasing their last album, Outside Castle in September 2000, the group disbanded in May 2001.